JasonLeisure/games/README.md

+### Updates to files 9/26/2023.
+Fixed connect four board at the bottom and added another realistic calculator to the folder.
+Felt the calculator and connect four were not up to my normal standards so I updated them.

 ### Updates to files 9/20/2023.
 Added final game Ai Connect Four to games.
 This will be the final update to this project as I am now tapped of ideas.

 ### Updates to files 9/18/2023.
 I created a comments app, chat room app, and resume builder application and placed them in the Vanilla Code folder under Applications.